DaleH1609/Weather-topV2/README.md

-Welcome to the Glitch Template
+Welcome to the Weather Top V2
 ==============================

-A starter project for learning Glitch.
+A starter project for learning Javascript.

-This is an Express.js project, designed to work well with the Glitch development environment.
-It includes basic express setup, templating, routing, JSON based model and session support.
+Getting the grips of JavaScript by creating a weather station web app allowing users to create, delete, add weather stations to their liking.